Tora and Mike

 Tora and Mike (Note: English title is taken from japanesebooks.jp) (トラとミケ, Tora to Mike) is a Japanese manga series written and illustrated by Nekomaki.
 It has been serialized once in a month in Shogakukan's Josei Seven magazine since May 17, 2018 issue and has been collected in three tankōbon volumes.
-A short original net animation (ONA) series adaption by Charaction premiered in August 5, 2021 and it's streaming on manga's official Twitter account.
+A short original net animation (ONA) series adaption by Charaction premiered on August 5, 2021, and it is streaming on manga's official Twitter account.
 Also, this manga was the judges' choice of manga category in 21st Japan Media Arts Festival Awards.